sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-ui-generation/abap-extensibility-cbo-ui-generation.md

 ### Test Bonus Plan application

-Start typing **Bonus Plans** in the Launchpad search and open the App from the results.
+Refresh the browser window, start typing **Bonus Plans** in the Launchpad search and open the App from the results.

 ![Bonus Plans application from search results](FLP_search_resultBonusPlans.png)